theharrychen/TankRoyale/README.md

 # TankRoyale
-  - Here goes an overview of the game and what it needs
+  - Here goes an overview (and features?) of the game and what it needs
   - Tank Royale is a single or multi-player game in which players control tanks by moving and shooting.
 The objective of the game is to eliminate all the other tanks being the last tank standing.
-  - include that the current version is text based
+  - include that the current version is text based and turn-based
+  - also that it features movement and shooting in all four cardinal directions
 # Prequisites
 To play Tank Royale you must have a recent version of java development kit(JDK) installed on your computer.
 If not, follow this link: